probmods/chapters/conditioning.md

     (barplot distribution)
     ~~~~

-    Note that you don't need to explicitly use `hist` or `repeat` here.
-In cosh, function calls directly correspond to *distributions* and histograms are built for you automatically (whereas in webchurch, function calls correspond only to *samples* and you have to build the data for histograms manually.)
+    Note that you don't use `hist` or `repeat` here.
+With `enumeration-query`, function calls directly correspond to *distributions* (whereas with `rejection-query` or `mh-query`, function calls correspond only to *samples* and you have to build the data for histograms manually).
+If you have a distribution, you call `barplot`.

     C) What does the `my-list-index` function do?
 What would happen if you ran `(my-list-index 'mango '(apple banana) 1)`?